 “Mum, come quick.
 My polar bear hurt its knee, and I’m going to fix it!”
 My daughter has a wonderfully vivid imagination.
 Watching her play doctors with her stuffed toys got me thinking about the purpose of playing dress-up in childhood.

 Most children will instinctively role-play or use their imaginations to project themselves as a wide range of characters during their early years.
-Although we as adults see it as a bit of fun and make-believe, it also serves a few other purposes for our kids.
-When our children dress up, it engages many different facets of their development: emotional, cognitive, sensory, motor skills (gross and fine), and language/communication skills.
+Although we as adults see it as a bit of fun and make-believe, it also serves a few other purposes for our kids.1 When our children play dress up, it engages many different facets of their development: emotional, cognitive, sensory, motor skills (gross and fine), and language/communication skills.
 So, if we can set up the right opportunities and resources in our children’s dress-up chest, we can also offer them ample opportunities to grow and learn.

 Why Your Child Needs a Dress-Up Chest

 So how does dressing up have such a significant impact?

 Our children use their own experiences as reference points when they play.
 It sounds fancy but simply put, they play what they know.
 So, they will likely give you clues about their day or how they see their world when they play.
 Kids also use play to think about and process their day.
 They also go over the challenging bits, work through conflict, and practice skills or new ideas.

 They are exploring their personalities.